xivid/jekyll-theme-fibonacci/README.md

 ## Usage

 Just like any other simple jekyll themes.
+Additional configurations in `_config.yml` you might want to use:

+- `subtitle`: the one-liner subtitle on the home page.

 ## Contributing